urielha/log4stash/readme.txt

 log4stash
 =====================

+Breaking chages on 3.0.0 version:
+BasicAuthUsername and BasicAuthPassword no longer exist as parameters and now needs to be configured through an authentication method.
+DocumentIdSource no longer exists as a parameter and now needs to be configured through IndexOperationParams Stopped support of .net 4.0

-Breaking chagens on 2.0.4 version:
+Breaking changes on 2.0.4 version:
 BasicAuthUsername and BasicAuthPassword moved under AuthenticationMethod, see config example for more information.

-Breaking chagens on 2.0.0 version:
+Breaking changes on 2.0.0 version:
 "log4net.ElasticSearch" --> "log4stash"

 The namespace "log4net.ElasticSearch" has been changed to "log4stash",